 From here, we’ll walk towards the Bloemgracht, preferably via one of the super narrow lanes that cross it.
 The Bloemgracht, or ‘flower canal’ is one of the prettiest in Amsterdam.
-Its murky waters are criss crossed by arching bridges and leafy trees (in the summer) line both sides.
-You can’t help it but noticing the decorated clock tower of the Westerkerk which is visible from pretty much any angle at this point.
+Its murky waters are criss-crossed by arching bridges and leafy trees (in the summer) line both sides.
+You can’t help it but notice the decorated clock tower of the Westerkerk which is visible from pretty much any angle at this point.
 It helps in getting your bearings as well as for wonderful photos!

 Once we’ve reached Rozengracht, we’ll swing back west and explore the ‘nine streets’, which I’ve mentioned just after breakfast.
 The three main canals of the Grachtengordel are cross by three intersecting streets, forming the nine streets.
 The houses on the main canals are some of the prettiest in town and you’ll enjoy exploring each and every one of the nine streets.